Moffein/RiskyFixes/README.md

 - Bandit
 	- Primaries now have a shot radius like most other bullet attacks in the game.
 	- Knife hitbox no longer gets cancelled by other animations.

-- Captain
-	- Orbital Skills are now usable in Hidden Realms.

 - Commando
 	- Double Tap no longer has a hidden reload state that lowers the fire rate cap.